Does your child struggle to access healthcare, such as doctor, dentist or hospital appointments?

 - They might find going to the doctors or other medical appointments really difficult and stressful

-- They may be afraid of being treated, doing blood tests or having xrays
+- They may be afraid of being treated, doing blood tests or having x-rays

 - They might find personal care, washing, haircutting etc, very difficult to do

 This can mean that as they get older, if these difficulties aren’t addressed, there is a risk they won’t be able to keep as healthy as they could.
-We know that the health outcomes and life expectancy of people with autism, learning disabilities or other neurodiverse conditions aren’t as good as the rest of the population.
+We know that the health outcomes and life expectancy of people with autism, learning disabilities or other neurodivergent conditions aren’t as good as the rest of the population.

 At Angels we have experienced many of these challenges as our own children have grown up and we know how difficult it can be to help our children to access healthcare.